hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 cifically with attempting to cause excitement, not through-out India, but among the Marathi-speaking population.
 I do not stand alone in my views.
-Papers of aU parties in the Marathi-speaking community have taken the same view of the matter.
+Papers of all parties in the Marathi-speaking community have taken the same view of the matter.
 This absolves me from any evil intention.
 If there is no personal preju- dice against me, these articles will show that I was not